 For dinner, Guy’s Pig & Anchor turns into an a la carte table service venue.
 This restaurant serves dinner daily from 5:30 pm – 10:30 pm.
 So, whether you want to stop in for a few snacks while you watch a game or listen to some live music or you want a full dinner experience, you are bound to enjoy all the delicious offerings.
 With items like trash can nachos, chicken wings, meats straight off the smoker, and flavorful desserts, what’s not to love?

-Related Post: What’s Included (and What’s Not) on Carnival Cruise Line
+Related Post: Top Foods on Carnival Cruise Line

 Bonsai Teppanyaki (Deck 5)